A Weighted State Redistribution Algorithm for Embedded Boundary Grids: Generalizing State Redistribution

-We compare the performance of flux redistribution, the original SRD algorithm and the improved weighted SRD algorithm in a simple two-dimensional example.
-We consider linear advection of a passive scalar in the presence of a ramp, with cut cells at the bottom of the mesh where it intersect the ramp.
-We consider several different angles of tilt (40, 45 and 50 degrees) and different combinations of volume fractions.
-The velocity vector in each numerical test is parallel to the ramp.
+In this example, we consider linear advection of a passive scalar in the presence of a ramp (Figure \ref{fig:ramp4050a}), with cut cells where they intersect the ramp.
+We consider several different angles of tilt ($\theta = 40$, 45 and 50 degrees) and different combinations of volume fractions.
+The velocity vector $\mathbf v$ in each numerical test is parallel to the ramp.
 The initial condition for the advected scalar is a discontinuous Heaviside function; the scalar has concentration 1 to the left of the discontinuity and 0 to the right.
+The flux through the embedded boundary is zero since the advection velocity is parallel to the wall.
+The values of 1 and 0 are applied to ghost cells on the left (inflow) and right (outflow) boundaries respectively.
+We use constant extrapolation along the bottom boundary.

-In Figure \ref{fig:ramp4050}, the solution in the cut cells is reconstructed linearly to the centroid of the embedded boundary face in each cut cell.
-Figure~\ref{fig:ramp4050} (left) shows the solution on a 40 degree ramp, so that the merging neighborhood is in the vertical direction.
-Figure \ref{fig:ramp4050} (right) shows the solution for a 50 degree ramp, so that the merging neighborhood is in the horizontal direction.
+In Figures \ref{fig:ramp4050b}, \ref{fig:ramp4050c}, the solution in the cut cells is reconstructed linearly to the centroid of the embedded boundary face in each cut cell.
+Figure~\ref{fig:ramp4050b} shows the solution on a 40 degree ramp, so that the merging neighborhood is in the vertical direction.
+Figure \ref{fig:ramp4050c} shows the solution for a 50 degree ramp, so that the merging neighborhood is in the horizontal direction.
 In both examples the results after 10 time steps are shown.
 None of the algorithms guarantee monotonicity.
 We see however that in both the 40 degree and 50 degree cases that FRD generates overshoots and undershoots while both the original and weighted SRD algorithm do not.
 The new weighted algorithm is seen to be less dissipative than the original.